lk-geimfari/mimesis/README.rst

 Python compatibility
 ---------------------

-Mimesis is compatible with Python, including `PyPy`, version `3.8` or higher.
-The latest Mimesis version, 4.1.3, is the final release that accommodates Python 3.6 and 3.7.
+Mimesis is compatible with Python, including PyPy, version 3.8 or higher.
+The Mimesis 4.1.3, is the last release that accommodates Python 3.6 and 3.7.

 Supported Features
 ------------------